avacaeedo/Single-Page-CV/README.md

 - **Experience**: Highlights professional experience and accomplishments.
 - **Media**: Includes links to social media and professional profiles.

+## Live Demo

+You can view the live demo of this project [here](https://roadmap.sh/projects/single-page-cv).

 ## Usage

-To view this CV, you can simply open the HTML file in any web browser.
+To view this CV, open the HTML file in any web browser.
 The file is self-contained and does not require additional resources.

 ## Structure